timpanogos/eveonline-third-party-documentation/docs/xmlapi/eve_charactername.md

 ### References

 * [Post](http://oldforums.eveonline.com/?a=topic&threadID=1472141&page=1#15) on the old EVE-O forums regarding changes done to the API endpoint.
-Please that it is old and some information is no longer valid (typeIDs where later split to another API endpoint, see below.).
+Please note that it is old and some information is no longer valid (typeIDs where later split to another API endpoint, see below.).
 * [Post](https://forums.eveonline.com/default.aspx?g=posts&m=658822#post658822) on the new EVE-O forums regarding typeID no longer being served from /EVE/CharacterName.